 There is not a systematic approach to implementing the timeline.
 Principals acknowledge the district's ongoing work, to address this issue.
-Principals' Recommendation: There needs to be an intentional, ongoing engagement with parents so they know and understand the requirements for graduation and options for when student become credit deficient.
+Principals' Recommendation: There needs to be an intentional, ongoing engagement with parents so they know and understand the requirements for graduation and options for credit deficiencies.
 Parents should be introduced and exposed to the graduation profile so they can partner with schools and understand graduation requirements.